wootfish/eli.sohl.com/_posts/2019-01-13-public-cyberspace.md

 As a metaphor, _cyberspace_ was popular because it captured the sheer breadth of possibilities that exist with networked technology.
 By analogy to physical space, which of course is the venue for all analog human experience, _cyberspace_ seemed to suggest a limitless new domain: new experiences, new possibilities, new potentialities.
 It's an exciting thought.
 Fast-forward to 2019, and we've fallen a bit short of expectations.
 Many people's experience of the modern internet consists of four social media sites, each of which is largely comprised of screenshots from the other three.

 OK, maybe that's a bit much.
-But grant me that bit of hyperbole and in return I'll let you in on a secret: cyberspace hasn't gone away.
+But grant me that bit of hyperbole and, in return, I'll let you in on a secret: cyberspace hasn't gone away.
 We're still in it, we're just spending our time in all the wrong parts of it.

 More specifically: we're spending our time in (cyber-)spaces that are privately owned.
 They're private property, controlled and run by large companies who stay in business by treating their userbase as a product.
 Their business models are fundamentally abusive: their goal is to try and take advantage of you as much as they can without you leaving.
 In fact, so much of the modern internet consists of these spaces that their downsides have come to appear as downsides of the internet itself.
 This is an easy mindset to fall into, but it is nonetheless mistaken.